mandarup/mandarup.github.io/_tils/2019-09-10-add-automatic-contentents-to-markdown.md

 ##### Table of Contents (ToC)

 A ToC is so awesome and easy to produce.
-Have you noticed our ToC on this post?
-It's generated automatically by Kramdown with this simple markup:
+Automatically generate by Kramdown with this simple markup:

 ```
 - TOC